3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 Another advantage is that one typically only needs to run it once, as there are hardly any parameters to optimize.

 However, as the pseudo-subtomogram files require more memory resources compared to SPA, we suggest to run this procedure in several steps, from high binning factors to 1, to improve processing time.
-Since the initial model was processed using pseudo-subtomograms with binning factor 6, we will start the 3D refinement using those same particles.
+Since the initial reference map was processed using pseudo-subtomograms at binning factor 6, we will start the 3D refinement using those same particles.

 Running the auto-refine job
 ---------------------------